giantswarm/docs/src/content/advanced/gitops/index.md

 ### Managing organizations

-The first Giant Swarm custom resource you can create is an [Organization]({{< relref "/ui-api/management-api/crd/organizations.security.giantswarm.io.md" >}}).
+The higher level Giant Swarm custom resource you can create is an [Organization]({{< relref "/ui-api/management-api/crd/organizations.security.giantswarm.io.md" >}}).

-In order to create the files in the repo, run the command (in the root of the repo):
+In order to create the files in the repository, run the command (in the root of the repo):

 ```nohighlight
 kubectl gs gitops add organization --name ORG_NAME --management-cluster MC_NAME
 ```

 This is enough to create the Organization on our own.
+It creates automatically the organization namespace where your cluster resources will be applied.

 ```nohighlight
 kubectl get namespaces (names will difer)